The Wisdom of the Crowd and Higher-Order Beliefs: Introduction

 \section{Introduction}

-A long-held belief, starting from at least Aristotle if not earlier, is that of the ``wisdom of the crowd.''
+A long-held belief, starting from at least Aristotle, is that of the ``wisdom of the crowd''.
 This refers to the idea that even though some event may be uncertain, and the information each individual has may be noisy, the ``aggregate'' of individual beliefs is accurate.
 Such aggregation obviously has large social and private value, especially when it concerns important social or economic events.
-As a consequence, there has been substantial effort toward both improving existing institutions (e.g., polling), and designing and implementing new methods (e.g., prediction markets). \footnote{There is also a large and influential body of literature studies the possibility of such aggregation within our current institutions, e.g., voting (see e.g., \cite{austen1996information}, \cite{feddersen1997voting}), markets (e.g., \cite{grossman1980impossibility}) and social networks (see e.g., \cite{golub2010naive}, \cite{acemoglu2011bayesian}).} At a theoretical level, then, it is important to understand the limits of such an exercise: without specific assumptions on the nature of the information agents have, how can we aggregate it, and how much can we learn from it?
+As a consequence, there has been substantial effort toward both improving existing institutions (e.g., polling), and designing and implementing new methods (e.g., prediction markets). \footnote{There is also a large and influential body of literature that studies the possibility of such aggregation within our current institutions, e.g., voting (see e.g.,~\cite{austen1996information},~\cite{feddersen1997voting}), markets (e.g.,~\cite{grossman1980impossibility}) and social networks (see e.g.,~\cite{golub2010naive},~\cite{acemoglu2011bayesian}).} At a theoretical level, then, it is important to understand the limits of such an exercise: without specific assumptions on the nature of the information agents have, how can we aggregate it, and how much can we learn from it?
 In short, how wise is the crowd, and how can we tap into its wisdom?

-To fix ideas, imagine a population of interest.
-There is an event whose realization is uncertain.
-Individual agents each see a signal about the event that is informative of the state.
-Agents also understand the informational environment, i.e., they understand both what this signal implies for their own beliefs, and the implied distribution of other agents' beliefs.
+To fix ideas, imagine a population of interest and an event whose realization is uncertain.
+Individual agents each see a signal that is informative of the realization.
+Agents also understand the informational environment, i.e., what this signal implies for their own beliefs and the implied distribution of other agents' beliefs.
 Even assuming away the difficulties (both logistical and strategic) of eliciting the relevant information from the population, the question we address in this paper is: Does there exist a general procedure to aggregate individuals' information without knowledge of the information structure among them?